hmrc/eu-subsidy-compliance/subsidyrequest.md

 ## UndertakingSubsidies response from EIS

 This comprises the 2 types of subsidies.
-This response holds currency totals across Euros and Pounds.
+This response holds currency totals across Euros and Pounds for both types of subsidies.

+**Non hmrc subsidy totals**
 * nonHMRCSubsidyTotalEUR
 * nonHMRCSubsidyTotalGBP

+**HMRC subsidy totals**
+* hmrcSubsidyTotalEUR
+* hmrcSubsidyTotalGBP

 Can this cause currency conversion issues on request (ERRORCODE=202)?

 The non hmrc subsidies are what we create and have no currency info on creation.
 So is it generating the values on the fly?

 ## Subsidy types